sidstar007/minips_/README.md

 # minips_

+You can download the app for android [here](https://github.com/sidstar007/minips_/releases/download/v1.0.0/Minips.apk)

 Minips is a budgeting and finance management android application that lets users track their income and expenses.
 Users can create multiple custom budget categories and allot a certain amount to them, the amount alloted to each category gets updated based on the transaction performed within them (credit or debit).
 The main page contains an user